laxmanr1/GettingAndCleaningDataProject/CookBook.md

     Assign column names and merge to create one data set.

   2. Extract only the measurements on the mean and standard deviation for each measurement.
-     Use a logical vector to subset only the ID, mean and stdev columns and eliminate the columns.
+     Use grep to identify columns required.

   3. Use descriptive activity names to name the activities in the data set Merge the subset data from step 2 with the activityType table to inlude the descriptive activity names